redsoxfan0219/portfolio/content/en/docs/guides/commandlineintro/index.md

 ### Listing the Contents of a Directory

-When you open a File Explorer window in a directory, you'll see something like this (if you haven't changed your settings):
+When you open a File Explorer window in a directory, you see something like this (if you haven't changed your settings):

 ![Windows File Explorer](powershell-files.png)